Skip to main content

 Warning

-For security reasons, Clerk does not store your Client Secret and cannot show it to you again, so we recommend you download the secret and store it someplace secure.
+For security reasons, Clerk does not store your Client Secret and cannot show it to you again, so ensure that you copy it and store it somewhere secure, like an environment variable.

 Configure your client

-• Client ID: Public identifier of your Clerk OAuth application.
+• Client ID: Public identifier of your Clerk OAuth app.

-• Client Secret: Confidential secret used to authenticate your Clerk OAuth application.
+• Client Secret: Confidential secret used to authenticate your Clerk OAuth app.

-• Discovery URL: Used by the client to retrieve the configuration data of the Clerk OAuth application.
+• Discovery URL: Used by the client to retrieve the configuration data of the Clerk OAuth app.

 • Authorize URL: Used by the client to request authorization from your user.